Academic Calendar 2024/25

 Pre- or corequisite(s): None.

-This course continues to develop students’ ability to express themselves in oral and written French.
-It reviews material presented in FREN 101 and introduces new skills such as imparfait, subjonctif, futur simple, and conditionnel, along with new expressions, idioms, and vocabulary.
+Continues to develop students’ ability to express themselves in oral and written French.
+Reviews material presented in FREN 101 and introduces new skills such as imparfait, subjonctif, futur simple, and conditionnel, along with new expressions, idioms, and vocabulary.

 Note: This course is equivalent to CEFR level A2.